chiayisu/chiayisu.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Computer Science and Engineering Ph.D.
-Candidate at [University of Notre Dame](https://cse.nd.edu/), advised by Prof. [Collin McMillan](https://sdf.org/~cmc/) in [Automatic Program Comprehension Lab](https://github.com/apcl-research).
+I'm an ABD Ph.D.
+Candidate in Computer Science and Engineering at [University of Notre Dame](https://cse.nd.edu/), advised by [Collin McMillan](https://sdf.org/~cmc/) in [Automatic Program Comprehension Lab](https://github.com/apcl-research).
 I work on large language models (LLMs) for program comprehension tasks.
 Specifically, I focus on aligning model behavior with how human programmers comprehend and describe code.
 My work aims to bridge the gap between automated code intelligence and human-level code comprehension.

 I am actively looking for Assistant Professor or full-time research scientist opportunities in the industry starting 2025/2026.
 If you know of any opportunity, please feel free to reach out!